Mageshwaran18/Interview_Prep/OOPS.md

     - No , this belongs to an object whereas the static methods are not dependent on the object.
 Hence it's not possible.

+- Can we use ``` super ``` inside a static method ?

+    - No , static methods belongs to the class only and they don't have access to parent class

 - What is static blocks ?

     - Static blocks are inside a class that runs once , when the class is loaded into the memory.